-Each of those issues can cause your pressure gauge to show a reading below the ideal range of 10 to 15 PSI.
+Each issue can cause your pressure gauge to show a reading below the ideal range of 10 to 15 PSI.
 When that happens, it is time to resolve your air leak.

 Fixing an air leak is not a simple task.
 Your best bet is to accurately diagnose an air leak.
 Begin with a pressure reading.
 If the pressure is below 10 PSI and your pool water level appears fine, you may have a leak.

 Another clue that you have an air leak is the presence of bubbles.
 The air bubbles can appear in your pump strainer, or they can come out of your return jets.
 If you notice bubbles and a low-pressure reading, call a pool technician and tell them you may have a leak for them to fix.

 Your Pump May Be Malfunctioning

-Occasionally, a faulty pool pump can be the reason why your return jets are weak.
+Occasionally, a faulty pool pump can be why your return jets are weak.
 Pool pumps are responsible for moving water through the entire system.
 When they break down, you can expect that your jets will become weaker.

 There are two main reasons why a pump will malfunction.
 The first issue is that the pump may not be properly primed.
 The second issue that can cause a pump malfunction is a clog in the impeller.

 The best way to resolve a pump issue is to open the pump and look inside.
 If you notice debris, clear it away from the impeller.
 If that is not the issue, you will probably need to address a priming issue.

 Priming issues are not all the same, but there is one quick way that often solves these problems.
 Begin by removing the strainer lid.
 Then fill that cavity with water.
-Turn the pump back on, and it may be priming well once again.
+Turn the pump back on, and it may be priming well again.